This black female entrepreneur is rebuilding D.C. with foreign dollars—and a dream

 Related: How Cambridge Analytica fueled a shady global passport bonanza

 “People are willing to invest in the United States for an expedited visa process.
-The only hitch is that you have to create jobs with the money they invest,” she says—basically 10 for every $500,000.
+The only hitch is that you have to create jobs with the money they invest,” she says—10 for every $500,000.

 “We are focused on job creation, but livable cities require jobs and affordable housing,” Brunner explains.
 Gentrification, like the luxury apartments that now make up the O Street Market, is necessary, but there are ways to mitigate the displacement that sometimes follows.